namrata281995/UserActivityTrack/README.md

 ## Usage
 The landing page shows the list of available users that come from a JSON file (sr/data/Test JSON.json).
 Click on any user, you will see a modal that shows period of activity for that user for the current date.
-You can select a different date from the datepicker and the corresponding activity data (if available) will be show into the modal.
+You can select a different date from the datepicker and the corresponding activity data (if available) will be shown into the modal.

 ## Sample Data :
 User : Monica Gellar